 But with the number of single-person households forecast to reach 9.5 million over the next decade are single people at a financial disadvantage?
 Is this the case?
 And if it is, what can be done to minimise the price of being single?

-Is being single more expensive or an unfair disadvantage?
-What do you think?
-Tell us your hints and tips for reducing your bills.
+Is being single more expensive or a financial disadvantage?
+Tell us your hints and tips for reducing your bills